ip4-team/ionwatcherbot/README.md

 IonWatcherBot is currently in **early alpha version**, having basic functionality but needing improvements about the following limitations:

-* it does not yet use the Torrent Server API;
 * it only connects to one Ion Torrent server;
 * it uses Telegram usernames for authentication, which are unique but are optional and changeable;
 * it lacks administrative tools to remotely clear the logfile and data caches.